rhariskumar3/AndroidPDFPreview/README.md

 ![AndroidPDFPreview](logo.png)

-AndroidPDFPreview is a lightweight and easy-to-use SDK that enables you to display and interact with PDF documents in your Android apps.
-Built upon PdfiumAndroid for decoding PDF files and barteksc/AndroidPdfViewer for rendering, AndroidPDFPreview provides a seamless and user-friendly experience for viewing PDFs on Android devices.
-With support for gestures, zoom, and double tap, AndroidPDFPreview offers a comprehensive solution for integrating PDF preview functionality into your Android apps.
+AndroidPDFPreview is a lightweight and easy-to-use library for displaying and interacting with PDFs in your Android applications.
+Built on top of PdfiumAndroid for decoding and AndroidPdfViewer for rendering, it delivers a smooth and user-friendly experience.

 ## Features

 * Display and interact with PDF documents
 * Support for gestures, zoom, and double tap
 * Lightweight and easy to integrate into your Android apps
-* Compatible with Android versions 4.1 and above
+* Compatible with Android versions 5.1 and above

 ## Installation